 Key Adults have been identified within schools and specific training has been provided in how to deal with 'raw sensitive and dynamic information' given by Operation Encompass.
-Parents and carers have been notified that the school is part of Operation Encompass by letter and the school website.
+Parents and carers have been notified that the school is part of Operation Encompass by the school website under the Partnership tab and Humberside Police banner.